 - Summer housing for students attending Summer school

-Most of our residence hall rooms are doubles or are for two people.
-We also offer single rooms (one person), triple rooms (three people) and quad rooms (four people).
-Most of the halls have community bathrooms on their floor or wing which are shared by students of the same gender.
-We also have a few halls with different types of bathrooms: a suite-style bathroom, where two rooms of students of the same gender share a bathroom; and a private bathroom inside the room, where the students in the room share a bathroom.
-All of our halls have a community kitchen which is mostly used for small meals or snacks.
+Most of our dorm rooms are doubles (for two people).
+We also offer some single rooms (one person) and apartment-style options (up to four people).
+Most of the dorms have community bathrooms on their floor or wing, which are shared by students of the same gender.
+We also have a few dorms with different types of bathrooms: a suite-style bathroom, where two rooms of students of the same gender share a bathroom; and a private bathroom inside the room, where the students in the room share a bathroom.
+All of our buildings have a community kitchen which is mostly used for cooking small meals or snacks.

-Residence halls include all furniture, utilities (electricity, water), local telephone*, and internet access.
+Rooms include all furniture, utilities (water, electricity, gas, air conditioning/heating), and internet and Wi-Fi access.